oracle/oracle-database-operator/docs/sidb/README.md

   singleinstancedatabase.database.oracle.com/sidb-sample-clone created
 ```

+**Note:**
+- To clone a database, the source database must have archiveLog mode set to true.
-**Note:** The clone database can specify a database image that is different from the source database.
+- The clone database can specify a database image that is different from the source database.
 In such cases, cloning is supported only between databases of the same major release.
+- Only enterprise and standard editions support cloning.

 ### Patch a Database